PeculiarVentures/xadesjs/README.md

 }));
 ```

-## Testing
+## TESTING

-To run test for NodeJS
+To run test for NodeJS:

 ```
 npm test
 ```

-To run express server for browser test
+To run the browser test you need to run the server, from the test directory run:
 ```
 npm start
 ```

-- Current command starts web server on localhost:3000.
+And the then browse to `http://localhost:3000'.

+## WARNING

+**Using XMLDSIG is a bit like running with scissors, that said it is needed for interopability with a number of systems, for this reason we have done this implementation.**

+**Given the nuances in handling XMLDSIG securely at this time you should consider this solution suitable for research and experimentation, further code and security review is needed before utilization in a production application.**

 ## EXAMPLES